 Once the MFCC feature vectors are computed for the entire frame of the speech signal for the individual speaker, we have to find the sequence of feature vectors of training speech signal which is the text dependent template model.
 The dynamic time warping finds the match between the template matching and, it is time consuming as the number of feature vectors increases.
-For this reason, it is common to reduce the number of training feature vectors by some modeling technique like clustering.
-The cluster centers are known as code vectors, and the set of code vectors is known as codebook.
+For this reason, it is common to reduce the number of training feature vectors, and the set of code vectors is known as codebook.
 In this work, the Vector Quantization (VQ) method is used for pattern matching [14].
 Vector quantization process is nothing but the idea of rounding towards the nearest integer i.e. Minimum Mean Square Error (MMSE).
 The two popular codebook generation algorithms namely k-means algorithm [15-16] and Linde-Buzo and Gray (LBG) algorithm [17] are used for generating speaker based vector quantization (VQ) codebooks for speaker verification.